-When priapism persists at home, the initial measures include exercise, ejaculation, ice packs, cold baths, and cold water enemas (1).
-Among these measures, cold water enemas successfully induce detumescence in six out of ten cases(11).
-Typically, when patients with priapism lasting more than 4 hours arrive in the ED, the initial first-line management practice is usually corporal blood aspiration to drain the stagnant blood from the corporal bodies; this is to reduce compartment-syndrome-like condition within the corpus cavernosum.
-Some surgeons aspirate and irrigate simultaneously with 0.9% standard saline solution (12).
-Pharmacological agents such as sympathomimetic drugs or α -adrenergic agonists, otherwise known as Intracavernous sympathomimetic agents like phenylephrine, epinephrine, epinephrine, epinephrine, norepinephrine and metaraminol, resolve priapism in as much as 80% of patients(13).
-When all the above medical management interventions fail, the second-line intervention is to resort to surgical intervention in the form of penile shunt surgery and penile implant insertion for refractory or delayed ischaemic priapism(14,15).
+When priapism persists at home, the initial measures include exercise, ejaculation, ice packs, cold baths, and cold-water enemas [1].
+Among these measures, cold water enemas successfully induce detumescence in six out of 10 cases [15].
+Typically, when patients with priapism lasting more than 4 h arrive in the ED, the initial first-line management practice is usually corporal blood aspiration to drain the stagnant blood from the corporal bodies; this is to reduce compartment-syndrome-like condition within the corpus cavernosum.
+Some surgeons aspirate and irrigate simultaneously with 0.9% standard saline solution [16]).

+Pharmacological agents such as sympathomimetic drugs or α -adrenergic agonists, otherwise known as intracavernous sympathomimetic agents like phenylephrine, epinephrine, ephedrine, epinephrine, norepinephrine, and metaraminol, resolve priapism in as much as 80% of patients [17].
+When all the above medical management interventions fail, the second-line intervention is to resort to surgical intervention in the form of penile shunt surgery and penile implant insertion for refractory or delayed ischaemic priapism [18, 19].

-Currently, there is limited research on the prevalence of ischaemic priapism and patient outcomes following concomitant usage of PDEI5s and Cocaine.
-However, a similar was reported by Grace Kunas et al. in 2020, which involved a 51-year-old-male suffering from 36 hours of ischaemic priapism following a combination of an 'oral phosphodiesterase inhibitor and intracorporeally injected erectile medications, together with some unspecified quantities of cocaine and alcohol' (16).
-In contrast to our case, this case of ischaemic priapism resolved after a corporal injection of Phenylephrine and irrigation with sterile saline, as the patient reported normal erections on day 11 of follow-up (16).
+Currently, there is limited research on the prevalence of ischaemic priapism and patient outcomes following concomitant usage of PDEI5s and cocaine.
+However, a similar case was reported by Grace Kunas et al. in 2020, which involved a 51-year-old-male suffering from 36 h of ischaemic priapism following a combination of an oral phosphodiesterase inhibitor and intracorporeally injected erectile medications, together with some unspecified quantities of cocaine and alcohol [20].
+In contrast to our case, this case of ischaemic priapism resolved after a corporal injection of Phenylephrine and irrigation with sterile saline, as the patient reported normal erections on day 11 of follow-up [20].
 Nevertheless, clinicians should be aware that both prescribed medications and recreational drugs may lead to refractory priapism.